 About the Buyer Persona Template

-Depending on your business and team size, you can have multiple personas or a single one.
+Depending on the size of your business, you can have single or multiple personas.
 If personas are a new undertaking for your team, it’s okay to focus on crafting one detailed persona as a starting point.

 Personas guide the decision-making process of many teams, including:

 Product developers who need buyer personas when building product roadmaps.
 Find and prioritize changes to products and services based on customer needs.

 Marketers who need buyer personas to build useful strategies.
 Focus keyword research efforts and use personas as a reference when drafting copy.
 Personas also help narrow down and prioritize promotional initiatives.

 Sales teams need buyer personas to build rapport with customers.
 Better prepare and empathize with customer challenges during sales-related interactions.